tdhock/tdhock.github.io/_posts/2025-10-06-bin-seg-div-agg.md

 The figure above shows several agglomerative clustering models, using either distance or loss minimization.
-We see that the models are the same for three segments, but in general they are different.
+We see that in general they are quite different (min/single linkage used, so Ward linkage should give different results).
 Below we visualize the distances computed by the algorithm.